 Dad’s yelling at Mom like I’ve never heard him do before.
 Not like what I’m hearing now, anyway.
 Mom rarely yells, no matter how mad she gets.
-I know she’s tired of him always going off somewhere with Uncle Joe and never coming home till whenever, and who can blame her?
+I know she’s tired of him always going off somewhere with Uncle Dannie and never coming home till whenever, and who can blame her?
 There’s tons of stuff to be done around here.
 My room could use some paint and a new carpet.
 Other parts of the house need more than that.
 God knows my lazy brothers aren’t going to offer any sort of help!
 Lazy loonies.

 Okay, Brady’s only seven.
 Who’s gonna trust him with a saw?
 But he could hand Dad things and he could clean up after himself!
 The rest of them are old enough to help Dad fix up the house and clean up after themselves!!

 But all they do is eat, sleep and play video games.
-While they’re saving virtual worlds, they’re destroying ours, trashing the place in good shape!
+While they’re saving virtual worlds, they’re destroying ours, trashing the place like a bunch of tornadoes!
 I pick up my messes—most of the time.
 Not picking up theirs!

-Well, I can’t concentrate with Dad yapping at Mom like this.
+Okay, I can’t concentrate with Dad yapping at Mom like this.
 Hope she finds something amusing about this disagreement soon like she did yesterday.
 Everything’s cool once she starts laughing.
-He wanted to keep it going, but then, he started chuckling a little himself.
+He acted like he wanted to keep it going, but then he started chuckling a little himself.
 I don’t know how she can see a funny side to their fights, but she does.
 He still left but at least it was a peaceful parting.

 Going to go see what’s up this time and report back later.

 Nothing else for me to do anyway since I’m Marooned on Planet EARTH for the rest of my life!!!!!

 “Oh, come on, J.E.!
-You’ve practically been living over at your brother’s for weeks!
+You’ve practically been living over at Danny’s place for weeks!
 You do recall you have a family here, right?
-You promised the kids a trip to Disney World on their spring vacation.
-That’s not far off, J.E!
-We should’ve made arrangements by now.”
+You promised the kids you’d take them ice skating this afternoon.”

 “So, your promises to your brother are far more important than those to your kids!”